 2026-2027 Call for Applications

-Applications for the 2026-2027 academic year will open in October 2025.
+The application for the 2026-2027 Dissertation Fellowship is now open!
 The deadline to apply is February 1, 2026.

 CPPR seeks applicants from any discipline who have excelled in their fields of specialization, have demonstrated an interest in multidisciplinary approaches that advance public policy research, and are likely to make significant contributions to teaching and scholarship in their field.
 We especially welcome applications from students who will defend their dissertations during the fellowship period.